FOR CANDIDATES

 Problem 2: You're Applying to the Wrong Places

 Not all job boards are equal for all roles.
-LinkedIn has a 3.1% response rate for most applications.
-Indeed's response rate varies wildly by role.
-Google Jobs has an 11.3% response rate because fewer people know to use it.
+LinkedIn dominates volume but the response rate is brutal for high-supply roles.
+Indeed's response rate varies wildly by industry.
+Google Jobs is underused for the volume it surfaces.
+Company career sites consistently outperform aggregators for response rate because applying there signals you actually want THAT company.
 If you're spray-applying to the same three platforms everyone uses, you're competing with the most volume for the least responsive channels.
-Where you apply matters as much as how you apply.

 Problem 3: Your Application Looks Like Everyone Else's